decred/dcrdata/README.md

 1. Code something great.
 1. Commit and push to your repo.
 1. Create a [pull request](https://github.com/decred/dcrdata/compare).

+Before committing any changes to the Gopkg.lock file, you must update `dep` to the latest version via:

+    go get -u github.com/golang/dep/cmd/dep

+**To update `dep` from the network, it is important to use the `-u` flag as shown above.**

 Note that all dcrdata.org community and team members are expected to adhere to the code of conduct, described in the CODE_OF_CONDUCT file.